zheda-mai/zheda-mai.github.io/_pages/about.md

 <span style="color:green">**I am actively looking for a research internship!
 If you are aware of any opportunities or have any recommendations, I would greatly appreciate your insights and referrals.
 Please feel free to reach out!**</span>

 # News
+  - <span style="color:#e67300">Feb 2026 — Preprint of **Continual Learning for Robotics Survey**</span>

+	[A Survey of Continual Learning for Robotics in the Foundation Model Era](https://www.techrxiv.org/doi/full/10.36227/techrxiv.176972367.76460794).
+We present the first comprehensive survey of Continual Learning for Robotics in the foundation model era, providing clear task formulations, a taxonomy of techniques, a review of benchmarks and environments, and a discussion of key challenges and future directions.

+ - <span style="color:#e67300">Jan 2026 — **ICLR** 2026 Acceptance</span>

+	[Continual Unlearning for Text-to-Image Diffusion Models: A Regularization Perspective](https://arxiv.org/abs/2511.07970).
+We extend our ICML workshop paper to provide a systematic understanding of why existing methods fail when unlearning continually and try to mitigate such degradation from a regularization perspective.

  - <span style="color:#e67300">Sept 2025 — **Two NeurIPS** 2025 Acceptance</span>

 	[Revisiting semi-supervised learning in the era of foundation models](https://arxiv.org/abs/2503.09707).
 We provide a comprehensive emperical study of SSL with VFM and propose a simple but strong baseline leveraging the diverse predictions from different parameter-efficient fine-tuning (PEFT) methods.